How To Make Kitten Luminary on Cans DIY

 Other guidelines are to draw a faint line horizontally across the head, bisecting it in halves.
 Place the eyes completely below this line.
 Start the ears above the line.

-3. When the water inside the can is completely frozen and solid, transfer your kitten drawing onto the outside with a marker.
+3. When the water inside the can is completely frozen and solid, transfer your kitten drawing onto the outside of the can with a marker.
 Unless you are using some sort of glow-in-the-dark pen, this drawing will not be seen in the dark when you are lighting and savoring your luminary.

 4. Next, take your rag-towels, safety goggles, hammer and thick nails to a sturdy surface which will not be harmed by either melting water or strong impact of the hammering.
 Outside on a concrete sidewalk could be ideal!

 5. Put on the goggles.
 Really.
 Your sight is too precious to risk.
 Starting with the ears, use a nail and hammer to punch a small hole every 1/8 inch (1/2 centimeter) along your lines.
 If you feel confident and the can is behaving nicely, you may want to make additional holes closer together or even with a smaller diameter nail.
-However, I recommend experimenting with nail sizes and punching on a practice can.
+However, I recommend using a practice can.for experimenting with nail sizes.

 6. When done, place the can upside-down outside or in a sink or tub to let the remaining ice melt and drain away.